stevenjlance/my-little-rainbow/README.md

   ...
   </head>
 ```
-Now if you refresh the `index.html` page in your browser you should see what aappearsto be a bblackrainbow.!
+Now if you refresh the `index.html` page in your browser you should see what appears to be a black rainbow.

 2. To get roygbiv onto our rainbow we'll need need seven hex colors.
 - Red: `#f00`